ivddorrka/veeam_test/README.md

 ```

 * Programm accepts 4 arguments in the following order:
-* source folder
+* source folder - there's a test_src folder provided by me for testing the program
 * replica folder
 * logging file
 * interval specified in seconds

+### Important !!!

-** The program will be in an infinite running loop until stopped
+* The program will be in an infinite running loop until stopped
-** If stopped with ctrl-c shortcut in terminal - will exit with "Program execution was stopped" and success code also specified [in here]()
+* If stopped with ctrl-c shortcut in terminal - will exit with "Program execution was stopped" and success code also specified [in here](https://github.com/ivddorrka/veeam_test/blob/master/include/error_codes.h)
-** The logging is being output both to the console and logging file (should be specified)
+* The logging is being output both to the console and logging file (should be specified)

 ### Example of execution in command line: